mmistakes/made-mistakes-jekyll/_posts/2011-05-19-record-art-review-corn-on-macabre-7-inch.md

   feature: COM-feature.jpg
   small: COM-340x100.jpg
   thumb: COM-record-sleeve-340x340.jpg
-tags: [Corn On Macabre, record, artwork, sleeve, DIY, vellum, punk, screamo, hardcore, critique, graphic design, inspiration, typography, feature]
+tags: [Corn On Macabre, record, artwork, sleeve, DIY, vellum, punk, screamo, hardcore, critique, graphic design, inspiration, typography]
 ---

 My favorite thing about this Corn On Macabre record has nothing to do with the band or the music.
 Sense of sight and touch often influence me more than sounds...